CS112-F16/labs/lab7.md

 ### Submission Requirements

-1. For this assignment, you will submit the following files: `PalindromeTester .java`, `FileFinder.java`, and `NumberPrinter`.
+1. For this assignment, you will submit the following files: `PalindromeTester.java`, `FileFinder.java`, and `NumberPrinter.java`.

 2. Make sure your code follows all requirements in the [Style Guidelines](https://github.com/CS112-F16/notes/blob/master/style.md).